gltf-rs/gltf/README.md

 ### Usage

-Currently `gltf` requires the lastest nightly compiler in order to build successfully.
+Currently `gltf` requires the latest nightly compiler in order to build successfully.
 An up-to-date compiler may be obtained using [rustup](https://www.rustup.rs/) or from the [official downloads page](https://www.rust-lang.org/en-US/downloads.html).
 A stable version of the library is planned to be available soon.

 Add `gltf` to the dependencies section of `Cargo.toml`: